Multiple sclerosis is a condition of the central nervous system (CNS), which includes the brain, spinal cord, and optic nerve.

 Overall brain atrophy and loss of brain volume are also highly correlated with cognitive function issues.

-There are short tests of specific cognitive functions that can be easily and quickly administered in the doctor’s office.
-These can screen for evidence of cognitive impairment.
-For example, one such test is called the Symbol Digit Modalities test (SDMT).
+There are short tests of specific cognitive functions that can be easily and quickly administered in a doctor’s office.
+These can help screen for evidence of cognitive impairment.
+For example, one such test is called the Symbol Digit Modalities Test (SDMT).

 If a screening test suggests cognitive problems, your doctor may recommend a more in-depth assessment.
 This would usually be formally done with tests that are collectively referred to as neuropsychological testing.

-It’s recommended that people with MS be assessed for cognitive function at least annually.
+It’s recommended that people with MS be assessed for cognitive function at least once per year.

-When addressing cognitive impairment in people with MS, it’s important to identify any contributing factors that may worsen cognitive problems, such as fatigue or depression.
+When addressing cognitive impairment in people with MS, it’s important to identify any contributing factors, such as fatigue or depression, that may worsen cognitive problems.

 People living with MS may have untreated sleep disorders such as sleep apnea.
-This can also impact cognition.
+This can also affect cognition.
 When these secondary factors are treated, cognitive function often improves.

 Research has shown that targeted cognitive rehabilitation strategies are beneficial.
-These strategies address specific domains — like attention, multitasking, processing speed, or memory — using techniques such as computer training.
+These strategies address specific domains — such as attention, multitasking, processing speed, or memory — using techniques such as computer training.